ow2-proactive/scheduling-abstraction-layer/README.md

 ./gradlew bootRun
 ```

-This will start the microservice, and you can now interact with it through various endpoints.
+This will start the microservice allowing you to interact with it through various endpoints.

 ### Using SAL as a Docker Container